jjbankert/hass_chatgpt/README.md

 This integration allows Home Assistent to chat with ChatGPT and use the responses.

-Currently in alpha state so you'll have to read the code as documentation for now.
+Currently in alpha state so you'll have to read the `services.yaml` and code as documentation for now.
 Breaking changes may happen without notice.